junxit/us-congress-bills-117/metadata.md

 - 2022-07-26 — Introduced in House
 - 2022-07-26 — Introduced in House
 - 2022-07-26 — Referred to the House Committee on Energy and Commerce.
+- 2022-07-27 — Referred to the Subcommittee on Environment and Climate Change.
+- 2022-09-21 — Committee Consideration and Mark-up Session Held.
+- 2022-09-21 — Ordered to be Reported Adversely by the Yeas and Nays: 31 - 22.
+- 2022-09-21 — Subcommittee on Environment and Climate Change Discharged.
+- 2022-09-29 — Placed on the House Calendar, Calendar No. 131.
+- 2022-09-29 — Reported adversely by the Committee on Energy and Commerce.
+H. Rept.
+117-524.
+- 2022-09-29 — Reported adversely by the Committee on Energy and Commerce.
+H. Rept.
+117-524.